dhidas/id09-1_CDI_ivu18_2.4m/README.md

 ```

 ### EncoderTable.pmh
 This is all of the encoder conversion table.
 It is NOT configured elsewhere.
+Currently this is done for a 26-bit linear encoder and careful modification should be done for different number of bits.

 ### Motor_[1-4].pmh
 This contains all of the motor setup for each motor.
+There is some definition of Motor[9] at the bottom of Motor_1.pmh which is only for testing purposes and one can ignore or test with.

 ### gates.pmh
 All hardware gates (umac cards) are setup here.
 This includes the motor controller cards, BiSS-C cards, MACRO card.